 - We spend £30 million per year on nit and lice shampoos and treatments in this country but 80% of the time lice are immune to them and this has been proven by leading government research

 - The average infestation is about 20 lice.
 During their 30 day life span, the female louse lays between 5 and 10 nits (eggs) each day, so the issue can easily escalate to hundreds, and even thousands.

 - The products do not affect the nits (the eggs) whatever they say.

 - They suck your child’s blood directly from the scalp.
 Without a meal they will die within 24 – 48 hours

 - You need to remove not only all the lice, but all the nits as well to break an infestation.
 If not the nits hatch, mature, mate, they lay eggs, those eggs mature, hatch and so on.
 The information out there on how to get rid of nit and head lice is not always that clear

 - The female louse is to be admired.
-After she has mated the once, she doesn’t have to bother mating again.
+After she has mated once, she doesn’t have to mate ever again.
 She simply keeps spare sperm in a special container in her body and uses it as she goes, laying eggs daily for the rest of her days (30 to be precise)

 - Head lice are genetically programmed to move from one head to another – they are destined to move to someone else in the family or to a friend

 - Whilst they interbreed their genetics are protected so they aren’t ‘affected’ by it